S3-working-group/s3-practical-guide/docs/navigate-via-tension.md

 <div class="bottom-nav">
-<a href="respond-to-organizational-drivers.html" title="Back to: Respond to Organizational Drivers">◀</a> <a href="sensemaking-and-decisionmaking.html" title="Up: Sensemaking and Decisionmaking">▲</a> <a href="describe-organizational-drivers.html" title="Read next: Describe Organizational Drivers">▶ Read next: Describe Organizational Drivers</a>
+<a href="respond-to-organizational-drivers.html" title="Back to: Respond to Organizational Drivers">◀</a> <a href="sense-making-and-decision-making.html" title="Up: Sense-Making and Decision-Making">▲</a> <a href="describe-organizational-drivers.html" title="Read next: Describe Organizational Drivers">▶ Read next: Describe Organizational Drivers</a>
 </div>